sasanmehrabian/sasanmehrabian.github.io/_pages/reg1.md

 ## Assumptions of Linear Regression <a name="assumptions"/>
 [Return to Top](#toc)

 1. **Linear Relationship between the features and target:** According to this assumption there is linear relationship between the features and target.
-Linear regression captures only linear relationship.
+Linear regression captures only the linear relationship.
 This can be validated by plotting a scatter plot between the features and the target.
 The left scatter plot tells us that as x increases y also increases linearly.
 However, the right scatter plot shows no significant linear relation between x and y.
 <img src="{{ site.url }}{{ site.baseurl }}/images/reg/reg1.png">
 2. **Little or no Multicollinearity between the features:** Multicollinearity is a state of very high inter-correlations or inter-associations among the independent variables.
 Pair plots and heatmaps(correlation matrix) can be used for identifying highly correlated features.
 If we have 2 features which are highly correlated we can drop one feature or combine the 2 features to form a new feature,which can further be used for prediction.